BBP Phase Transition for an Extensive Number of Outliers: Arbitrary Signal Matrices

-In many applications, such as neural networks, the signals may make up a non-negligible portion of the total rank.
-In the large $q$ limit, these signals may either cluster around a finite number of values (in which case we would obtain a finite order polynomial equation for $G(z)$) or they may form a continuous distribution (in which case we would need to use the more general integral equation).

-An example is shown in Fig.\,\ref{fig:multiple-signals} in the case where we have five distinct signal eigenvalues, each with non-vanishing rank ratio.
-As before, we compare the exact solution, an approximation, and numerical simulations all of which match well.
-The exact solution is determined via Eq.\,\eqref{eq:self-consistency-arbitrary-signal}, where $\rho_0$ is a sum of delta peaks and equal weights.
-This gives an order 12 polynomial which can be written as a fixed-point equation and solved iteratively.

-Shouldering signals are approximated as large distinct signals almost without error, as in the previous section.
+In many applications, such as neural networks, the signals may constitute a non-negligible portion of the total rank \cite{Thamm-2022-RMT}.
+In the large-$q$ limit, these signals may either cluster around a finite number of values, yielding a finite-order polynomial equation for $G(z)$, or form a continuous distribution, requiring the more general integral equation.
+Figure \ref{fig:multiple-signals} shows an example with five distinct signal eigenvalues, each with non-zero rank ratio.
+As before, the exact solution, approximation, and numerical simulations agree well.
+The exact solution is determined via Eq.\,\eqref{eq:self-consistency-arbitrary-signal}, where $\rho_0$ is a sum of equally weighted delta peaks.
+This gives an order-12 polynomial, which can be written as a fixed-point equation and solved iteratively.
+Adjacent signal bulks are well approximated by treating them as separate large-signal components, as in the previous section.

-Another example, perhaps more useful for applications, is a full-rank signal matrix whose singular value distribution exhibits a power law.
-Assuming $\rho_0(x) \sim x^{-2}$, the integral in Eq.\,\eqref{eq:self-consistency-arbitrary-signal} is solvable exactly, see Appendix, and its Green function can be determined numerically.
-In Fig.~\ref{fig:power-law-signals} we depict the predicted eigenvalue densities and numerical simulations which again show excellent agreement.
+Another example, perhaps more useful for applications, is a full-rank signal matrix whose singular value distribution exhibits a power law \cite{Maloney-22-Network}.
+Assuming $\rho_0(x) \sim x^{-2}$ on the interval $(k, K) \subset \R$, the integral in Eq.\,\eqref{eq:self-consistency-arbitrary-signal} can be evaluated exactly, giving